Marshall Stedman: Career

 For some years around 1900 Stedman lived in Gilpin County, Colorado with his father, sister Agnes, grandmother Miriam, uncle Josiah Stedman and later his wife Myrtle.
 News reports of the day indicated his family was involved in a mining venture near America City called the Charlemagne Lode.

 In 1906, Stedman was named head of the drama school at the Chicago Musical College, a position he would hold for some four years.
 Later he spent a season in vaudeville before venturing into film work as a director with Essanay Studios and later the Selig Polyscope Company, as an actor, director, writer and producer.
 Several years later Stedman returned to teaching as a drama instructor with the Eagan School of Drama and Music in Los Angeles.

 In the years that followed, Marshall Stedman would continue to teach, act and write.
 He played a number of villain roles in films made by Hobart Bosworth and returned to the stage in community theater productions performed by his students, often in plays he wrote.
 In the late 1920s Stedman founded the Marshall Stedman School of Drama and Elocution in Culver City, California.

 Marriage

 On January 13, 1900, Marshall Stedman married in Chicago Myrtle C. Lincoln, a young actress not yet seventeen.
 Lincoln Stedman, their only child, was born in 1907 and would go on to have his own career in Hollywood.
 Stedman and his wife separated around 1919 and a divorce soon followed.
 He later married Rieka Kulaars, a native of The Netherlands.

 Death

 Marshall Stedman died at the age of 69 on December 16, 1943, in Laguna Beach.
 He was survived by his son Lincoln who would die himself before the close of the decade.

 Selected works

+Steadman starred in Circumstantial Evidence (1912), directed by Otis Thayer and produced by Selig Polyscope.
+Considered long lost it is included in the Dawson Film Find with excerpts and a reference in the documentary Dawson City : Frozen in Time (2016).